Ninouchkaia/portfolio/01_PhD_CNRS/PTEFb_HEXIM_project/README.md

+# Structure–Function Analysis of P-TEFb Transcription Regulation by HEXIM1 and HIV-1 Tat

+**Affiliation:** CNRS / École Normale Supérieure – Institut de Biologie de l’ENS (IBENS), Département de Génomique Fonctionnelle
+**Period:** 2008–2012
+**Supervision:** Philippe Bensaude, CNRS UMR 8197
+**Thesis Title:** *Régulation du facteur d’élongation transcriptionnelle P-TEFb par les protéines HEXIM1 et TAT du VIH-1*

+---

+## 🧭 Context
+The P-TEFb complex (Cyclin T1/CDK9) is a central regulator of RNA polymerase II transcriptional elongation.
+Its activity is controlled by the **7SK RNP complex**, where **HEXIM1** acts as an inhibitory subunit, and hijacked by the **HIV-1 Tat** protein to promote viral gene expression.

+This thesis investigated the structural and functional interfaces involved in these interactions to elucidate the molecular mechanisms of transcriptional control.

+---

+## 🎯 Objectives
+- Map the protein–protein interaction surfaces within the P-TEFb complex.
+- Characterize how HEXIM1 and HIV-1 Tat compete for Cyclin T1 binding.
+- Explore the impact of these interactions on transcriptional regulation in mammalian and model systems.

+---

+## Project Overview

+This research project focused on the **structural and functional dissection of P-TEFb regulation**, combining:

+* **High-throughput yeast genetics (reverse two-hybrid)**
+* **Mutagenesis of Cyclin T1 and HEXIM1**
+* **Cell-based assays in human and mouse cells**
+* **Fluorescence microscopy (localization, FLIP, single-molecule tracking)**
+* **Biochemical assays (co-IP, CTD kinase assays)**
+* **RNA level analyses (7SK detection, phylogeny, structural modeling)**
+* **Comparative genomics and evolutionary reconstruction of 7SK RNA and its protein partners**

+The core objective was to **map the interaction surfaces between Cyclin T1 (CycT1), CDK9, HEXIM1, LARP7**, and the **7SK snRNA**, and to understand how this regulatory module evolved across Metazoa.

+## 🧪 Methods
+- **Molecular biology:** Cloning, plasmid construction, and mutagenesis (site-directed PCR).
+- **Cell biology:** Establishment of stable transgenic cell lines and *C. elegans* models expressing labeled constructs.
+- **Protein analysis:** Co-immunoprecipitation, Western blotting, and two-hybrid screening (yeast).
+- **Microscopy:** Confocal imaging, FRET / FRAP / FLIP assays to measure protein dynamics.
+- **Biochemical assays:** RNA/DNA/protein extraction, immunodetection, quantitative analysis of transcriptional complexes.

+---

+## 💡 Contributions
+- Constructed mutant libraries of Cyclin T1 and HEXIM1 to identify contact regions with P-TEFb and Tat.
+- Mapped functional domains responsible for transcriptional activation or inhibition.
+- Combined biochemical and imaging approaches to establish a structure–function model of P-TEFb regulation.
+- Contributed to internal publications and collaborative manuscripts within the Bensaude group.

+---

+## 📘 Key Skills
+Molecular cloning · Protein interaction mapping · Transcriptional regulation · Confocal microscopy · Functional genomics

+---

+## 🔗 Reference
+Doctoral work conducted at the **Institut de Biologie de l’ENS**, CNRS UMR 8197 (Paris).
+Thesis defended in 2012: *Structure–function relationships in P-TEFb regulation by HEXIM1 and HIV-1 Tat*.

 # **P-TEFb / HEXIM / 7SK — Interaction Mapping & Evolutionary Analysis**

 ### **Doctoral Project – UPMC / ENS Paris**